Hebrews

 Esau despised his birthright because he had no

-appreciation for spiritual things, but missing the blessing was
+appreciation for spiritual things, but missing the blessing was quite another matter.

-The eldest son would have inherited twice as
+The eldest son would have inherited twice

-much stuff, and that interested him.
+as much stuff, and that interested him.

 Without a doubt, Esau was interested in physical

-prosperity, for it says "-- he
+prosperity, for it says, "--he

 sought it carefully with tears."